Corporate Governance Practice

 Other ways of disclosing information Aside from having a spokesperson, the Company has a dedicated department, the Investor Relations Division, to handle information disclosure.
 It also has an English website and a team working on gathering and releasing relevant Company information.

-Functional committees An Audit Committee and a Remuneration and Nomination Committee were set up under the board of directors.
+Functional committees An Audit Committee, a Nomination and Remuneration Committee and an ESG Steering Committee were set up under the board of directors.
 Their operations are detailed in the Company's annual report.